Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 The McHugh Creek Recreation Area is super close to the Beluga Point Lookout.
 Right off of milepost 111 on the Seward Highway.
 You can take a short walk from the parking lot to get to a gorgeous 20-foot waterfall.
 There are also small trails that take you to different lookouts!
 Most of the recreation area is paved except for some trails, and there are wheelchair-friendly picnic sites & restrooms.

-Where it’s located: south of Anchorage
+Where it’s located: South of Anchorage

 Wheelchair-friendly?
 Yes – certain areas